Mehboudi/PendulumClocks/README.md

 This repository contains MATLAB simulations for the Quantum Optomechanical Pendulum Clock.
 The simulations are organized into different subfolders, each dealing with specific aspects of the project.

 ## Structure
-Provide a brief overview of each subfolder here.
-For example:

 - `Single_atom_zero_T`: Contains the code for simulation of a single atom case.
 It reproduces figs. 5-8 of the paper.
 - `Single_atom_zero_T/Phase_space_limit_cycle`:  Contains the code for simulation of a single atom case.
 It focuses on fig. 4 of the paper.